“So I miss something major again?” Qiao Qiao asked Wednesday night when she was standing over them in the living room.

 “You’re missing the point,” Ehlo gritted his teeth, trying to control his anger.
 He turned to Nic, not wanting to deal with Wallace anymore.
-“Anyway, as I was saying until I was rudely interrupted…” He had put major emphasis on ‘rudely interrupted’–to which Wallace was still smiling innocently and shrugging his shoulders.
-“If I was a girl, I would get all jealous too if my so-called brother no longer cares for me that much but has turned all his attention on some girl he barely knew.”
+“Anyway, as I was saying until I was rudely interrupted…” He had put major emphasis on “rudely interrupted”–to which Wallace was still smiling innocently and shrugging his shoulders.
+“If I was a girl, I would get all jealous too if my so-called brother no longer cares for me that much but has turned all his attention to some girl he barely knew.”

 “You want to bet on it then?”
 Wallace sabotaged again.